Hindu Religion and Culture

 Hekenotheism

-It is surpring to know that each and every major God is considered as the Supreme God unto himself or herself.
-And as regards to sacred literature, for Saiva people Siva purana is a sacred text, for Vaishnavas Vishnu Purana is sacred, and so on.
+The reality that each of the numerous gods is regarded as the Supreme God in one’s own right is remarkable.
+And as regards sacred literature, for Saiva people, Siva Purana is a sacred book, for Vaishnavas, Vishnu Purana is sacred, and so on.

 Secular scriptures

-It is interesting to note that Largest Hindu Temple complex is situated not in India but in Indonesia at Borobudur, and also at Bagan in Myanmar.
-And societies and peoples of China, Japan,etc,. follow Buddhism.
-(Lord Buddha belongs to Sankhya school of thought.
-And desciple of Sages Gautama and Kapila. )
+It is worth noting that the largest Hindu temple complex is located not in India, but in Indonesia, at Borobudur, as well as in Bagan, Myanmar.
+And societies and peoples of China, Japan, etc., follow Buddhism.
+(Lord Buddha belongs to the Sankhya school of thought.
+And was a student of the Sages Gautama and Kapila. )

 Ajivikas

-Asoka, who was a follower of Buddhism, has donated dwelling places (caves) and material to Ajivikas.
-And it is interesting to note that Ajivikas were a rival sect of Buddhists.
-This fact reminds us that King’s personal beliefs did not come in the way of patronising every sect and religion of his Kingdom.
+Asoka, who was an adherent of Buddhism, presented dwelling places (caves) and articles to Ajivikas.
+And it is interesting to keep in mind that Ajivikas were a rival sect of Buddhists.
+This fact acts as an indication that the King respected every sect and religion in his domain notwithstanding his personal inclinations.

 (Watch my Videos on River Saraswati, सरस्वती नदी, Birth place of Hanuman, Location of Brahmavarta, ब्रह्मावर्त and of course truth about Aryanism, आर्याजाती वाद in my YouTube Channel. )